shokahuskies/26su-b-digicloset/docs/README.md

 # Project Documentation

+DigiCloset is a digital wardrobe app that helps users catalogue their clothing, build outfits from what they already own, and get recommendations on wearing existing pieces instead of buying new ones.
+The project also includes an admin view for managing user accounts and tracking/resolving reported issues, and a client-facing view for browsing and purchasing user data packs.

+**Team:** Amy Shok ([@shokahuskies](https://github.com/shokahuskies)) · Alan Chau ([@achau2511](https://github.com/achau2511)) · Grace Shang ([@gs-shang](https://github.com/gs-shang))

 | Document                           | Description                                                                                                           |
 |------------------------------------|-----------------------------------------------------------------------------------------------------------------------|
 | [Prerequisites](PreReq.md)         | Python environment setup (Anaconda/Miniconda or standard virtual environments), required tools, and IDE configuration |